FUNDING IMPACT REPORTS

 However, overnight the way we usually generated funds for our charity stopped.
 The demand for our support did not stop.
-With people now no longer allowed visits in hospital and people diagnosed with cancer having to shield, it meant that the demand for our services increased.
-Whilst, the demand increased our finances did not.
+With people now no longer allowed visitors in hospital and people diagnosed with cancer having to shield, it meant that the demand for our services increased.
+Meanwhile, the demand on our finances did not.

-Therefore, we turned to funding to get us through this period.
+Therefore, we turned to business funding to get us through this period.
 It is because of this funding that we have not only been able to continue but also been able to grow.
-We have created new packs to support demands for people in the community, packs to treat specific cancers that we had never done before and funding to keep our existing gifts going.
-We are thankful to the funders and businesses that have supported and continued to support us during this period.
+We have created new packs to support people in the community, packs to treat specific cancers that we had never done before and funding to keep our existing gifts going.
+We are thankful to the funders and businesses that have supported us during this period.

 Below we share the difference that these funds have helped to make to cancer patients during Covid - 19.

 NORTHAMPTONSHIRE COMMUNITY FOUNDATION.

 £3000 awarded for Self - Isolation packs for adults shielding in the community.